jostmey/rwa/README.md

 In each folder, the RWA model is evaluated on a different task.
 The performance of the RWA model is compared against a LSTM model.
 The RWA is found to train considerably faster on most tasks by at least a factor of five.
 As the sequences become longer, the RWA model scales even better.
 See the manuscript listed above for the details about each result.

+Note: The RWA model may not yield competitive results on Natural Language Problems.

 ## Download

 * Download: [zip](https://github.com/jostmey/rwa/zipball/master)